mitoyarzun/zxingfragmentlib/README.md

 ## Usage

 1. Add the library as a module dependency to your app.
+2. Add the ZXing core library (the jar is included in libs/zxing-core-2.3.jar)
-2. Add the following permissions to your AndroidManifest.xml
+3. Add the following permissions to your AndroidManifest.xml
 ```xml
     <uses-permission android:name="android.permission.CAMERA" />
  	<uses-feature android:name="android.hardware.camera" />